How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 Traveling from Europe to America by ship

-We’ve now gone through multiple ways to get from Europe to America by ferry and other ships.
+We’ve now gone through multiple ways to get from Europe to America by ship or by boat.
 I wrote this guide during the global COVID pandemic, which adds its own challenges.
 For example, freighters don’t currently (early 2021) take passengers, but the situation should change in the near future.
 Make sure you check the latest information as you plan your journey.

 I haven’t personally travelled from Europe to America without flying.
 When I did my 2-year trip around the world some years ago, I traveled mostly overland.
 I reached North America on a cargo ship from New Zealand, and that journey turned me into a fan of freighter travel.

 The Atlantic Ocean offers plenty of opportunities for flightless travel.
 If you’re thinking about switching a long flight to a flightless journey, this is one of your best chances to do so.

 I would like to experience the cruise from nederlands to USA as agift to myself after surviving astroke which occurred September 2020,am now regaining my left side leg and hand function, so I want to do something of my dreams.
 I wonder how much it will cost me so I can start saving.,my name is Irene Kyokunzire.